Erkaman/scan_shift_jis.rb/README.md

 # scan-shift-jis.rb
-This script can be used to scan a file for strings encoded with Shift-JIS.
+This script can be used to scan a file for Japanese strings encoded with Shift-JIS.

 ## Usage